t-fbd/loc_api/README.md

 Work in progress, not everything is implemented yet, however, the library is functional and can be used to interact with the LOC API.
 Check out the [examples](#examples) below to see how to use the library.
 The included `examples` directory within the repository contains a few more examples as well.

+Please report any issues or bugs, I'm sure there are many.
+I'm also open to suggestions and contributions.

 ## Table of Contents

 - [Installation](#installation)